 - Case Author, GIMC Moot Court Competition, 2017-2018 (moot problem)

-For a complete list of publications, please consult Professor Lamp’s CV (coming soon).
+For a complete list of publications, please consult Professor Lamp’s CV.

 - Six Faces of Globalization: Who Wins, Who Loses, and Why It Matters (with Anthea Roberts), Harvard University Press [Amazon] [Harvard University Press]

 - How Should We Think about the Winners and Losers from Globalization?
 Three Narratives and Their Implications for the Redesign of International Economic Agreements, in: European Journal of International Law 30 (4), 2019, 1259-1397.
 [EJIL-freely accessible]